 Newer versions of MySQL enforce a greater number of rules relating to interacting with the database.
 This can cause issues for code which was created prior to these rules being enforced.

-This issue generally won’t happen to modern unaltered vanilla Zen Carts; this happens most often when you modify the database schema but don’t upgrade the code to go with it.
+This issue generally won’t happen to modern unaltered vanilla Zen Cart stores; this happens most often when you modify the database schema but don’t upgrade the code to go with it.

 Here’s an example:

 gift_requested to the

 orders table to represent something the customer requested at checkout.
 The field is